 Feel like taking a day off from the slopes?
 No problem.
+There are tons of ways to enjoy the serene beauty of Crested Butte.

 Top Winter Activities in Crested Butte: